17 Myths to Bust about Bike Touring [and a few that might actually be true]

 In all kinds of travels, there is a small component of bravery, leaving what you know to go where you don’t know, that’s all.
 It takes just a tiny bit of curiosity to overcome the travel fear, the hardest part is the first km, after that you won’t stop anymore.

-For many people, the fear is related to free camping, for others to road accidents, for few to wild animals, and for most to bad people, which brings you to the next points.
+For many people, the fear is related to free camping, for others to road accidents, for few to wild animals, and for most to bad people, which brings you to the next point.

-6. People will kill you and do you all sort of harm
+6. People will kill you and do you all sorts of harm

 Bad things happen, everywhere, but they are rare.
 Bad people exist, everywhere, but they are few.
 According to the media, we should stay at home.
 Even our governments, on their official pages, advise not to travel to a great number of countries.